routegy/routegy-docs/app/docs/tutorial/streamline-curbside.md

 #### Step 3: Test

 Now that everything is ready, let's test it out.
-Click the touchpoint link or scan the QR code with your phone, fill out the form, and watch a new Trello card appear automatically in your board.
+Click the touchpoint link or scan the QR code with your phone, fill out the form, and a new Trello card will automatically appear in your board.

 If you would like to learn more about Routegy, [this tutorial](https://docs.routegy.com/tutorial/routegy-at-a-glance.html) is a great place to start.